-US police release NBA stun-gun arrest video
+Police release NBA stun-gun arrest video

 Sterling Brown: Milwaukee police release arrest video

-Milwaukee police have released video of officers tasing a basketball player over a parking violation.
+Milwaukee police have released video of officers using a stun-gun on a basketball player over a parking violation.

 NBA player Sterling Brown was arrested and stunned in January after parking in a disabled space.